Safety Net Income Benefit (SNIB)

 - Earner's pre-termination weekly earnings refers to the weekly average of the gross earnings received by the person as an earner during the 12 months immediately before the day on which the post-accident employment was terminated.

-- Self-employed's pre-termination weekly earnings means the amount assessed by the TAC having regard to the earnings of the person during the 12 months immediately preceding the day on which the person can no longer sustain his/her self-employment.
+- Self-employed's pre-termination weekly earnings means the amount assessed by the TAC having regard to the earnings of the person during the 12 months immediately preceding the day on which the person can no longer sustain their self-employment.

 - Termination means the ending of the employment relationship between the employer and the employee at the employer’s initiative.
 This does not include a period of ‘stand down’ where the employer does not provide work or payment to the employee, but the employment relationship continues through accrual of entitlements (such as annual leave).